LabyMod/labymod4-api-wiki/docs/pages/addon/activities/widgets.md

 We start by creating a new class and inheriting `SimpleWidget`. `SimpleWidget` only does one thing, it inherits from `AbstractWidget` with the type `Widget`.
 The type on the `AbstractWidget` declares what type the children have to be.
 In this case, it's `Widget` and therefore you can add any widget you want as a child.
 But if you only want ComponentWidgets as children, you can inherit `AbstractWidget` and set the type parameter to `ComponentWidget`.
 This will only allow the children to be or inherit `ComponentWidget`.

 We'll continue by creating a constructor with a String as the parameter.
 This String will represent the name of the player.
 Now we overwrite the `initialize` method and declare a new `HorizontalListWidget` as a local variable.
-The `HorizontalListWidget` does what it's named after, it's a horizontal list.
+The `HorizontalListWidget` does what it's named after, it's a list that displays the entries horizontally.
 The counterpart is the `VerticalListWidget`, but we'll use that one later.
 The `HorizontalListWidget` allows us to list our widgets horizontally while setting the position of the children automatically.
 We could also inherit the `HorizontalListWidget` directly but let's assume there is a reason we're not.

 Now we create a new `IconWidget`...

+todo: write

+## All Widgets

+todo: list all widgets